HoldenFolk/scanner-mobile-app/README.md

 This will output your build to `./android/app/build/outputs/apk/release`

 ### IOS:
-To create a production ready test app for IOS open the project in Xcode and **Archive** the current project.
+To create a production-ready test app for IOS open the project in Xcode and **Archive** the current project.
 Then release the application to **TestFlight** for testing or for production.